Stretch reflex (myotatic reflex) types, properties, Muscle tone, muscle spindles and Clonus

 • Primary or annulospiral fibers: they encircle the central receptor area of the nuclear bag and nuclear chain.
 They are peripheral termination of the myelinated la sensory fibers, which are the most rapidly conducting nerve fibers in the entire body.

 • Secondary or flower spray ending: these fibers arise from the peripheral part of the receptor area of the nuclear chain fibers.
-They are termination of the smaller type II myelinated sensory fibers.
+They are the termination of the smaller type II myelinated sensory fibers.

 Motor innervation (efferent fibers): the motor innervation of the intrafusal fibers is supplied by gamma efferent fibers that arise from small motor neurons in the ventral horn of the spinal cord [gamma motor neurons (yMNs)].
 These neurons innervate the peripheral contractile regions of the intrafusal fibers.
-There are two types of gamma efferent fibers:
+There are two types of gamma-efferent fibers:

 • Dynamic gamma efferent: they supply the nuclear bag fibers.